Understanding Education in Houston

 Why school funding, enrollment, and teachers matter to Houston

 Public schools need students, teachers and money.
 School funding formulas are notoriously complex, but they are still tied to attendance rates derived from student enrollment.
 The COVID-19 pandemic led to significant declines in student enrollment in Harris County, which led to concerns over future funding.
 That funding determines how much Houston-area schools can spend on essentials like textbooks, staff, computers and even facility maintenance.
-Recent research has shown high school graduation rates increase by about seven percentage points for all students — and roughly 10 percentage points for students from low-income families — for every 10% increase in per-pupil spending.1
+Recent research has shown high school graduation rates increase by about seven percentage points for all students — and roughly 10 percentage points for students from low-income families — for every 10% increase in per-pupil spending.1 An analysis of funding gaps in Texas school districts, the difference between funding a district needs vs. what the district receives, found that districts with funding gaps exceeding 40% are strongly associated with a Texas Education Agency student achievement rating of C or lower.

 When schools, students, and teachers are equipped with the resources they need in order to thrive, the foundation of the entire public school system is strengthened; consequently, so is the future of our region.